Sage Sausage Stuffing

 Ingredients

 • French Bread: I like to use fresh french bread from the bakery for the best flavor and texture stuffing.
+If you're feeling fancy, mix in some no knead sourdough bread.
+Yum!

 • Celery: When cutting the celery, chop the leafy greens with the stalks and use them, too!